ethereum/EIPs/EIPS/eip-sstore-no-dirty-map.md

   deducted.
 * If *current value* does not equal *new value*
-  * If *original value* equals *current value* (this storage slot has not been change by the current execution context)
+  * If *original value* equals *current value* (this storage slot has not been changed by the current execution context)
     * If *original value* is 0, 20000 gas is deducted.
     * Otherwise, 5000 gas is deducted.
 If *new value* is 0, add 15000
       gas to refund counter.